How to: Introduce a Puppy to an Older Dog

 - Durable & strong, quality construction creates a secure place for your dog to fulfill their natural instinct to den.

-2. Pawed Crate: When a dog paws at a crate, it can indicate a range of emotions from excitement, curiosity, to a desire for interaction with the dog inside.
-This behavior shows an eagerness to engage more closely and can be a positive sign during introductions, as long as it's not accompanied by signs of aggression.
+2. Pawed Crate: When a dog paws at it's crate, it can indicate a range of emotions.
+The most common when working on dog introductions is an excitement or curiosity to interact with the other dog.
+Showing an eagerness to engage more closely can be a positive sign during introductions.

 3. Stand Up, Tail Up: This posture signifies alertness and interest.
-A dog that stands up with its tail up is paying close attention to its surroundings or the dog it's interacting with.
-It can also indicate confidence.
+A dog that stands up with its tail up is paying close attention to its surroundings and any dog's they are interacting with.
 Observing this behavior helps gauge a dog's mood and level of engagement during the introduction phase.
+If you see this behavior early in an introduction, make sure to keep a close eye on it.

-4. Bark/Growl: Barking or growling can have various meanings depending on the context and tone.
+4. Bark/Growl: Barking or growling can have different meanings.
 It might express excitement, fear, uncertainty, or even a warning.
 During introductions, it's essential to listen to these sounds carefully to determine whether they're setting boundaries or signaling discomfort, helping you decide how to proceed safely.

 5. Play Bow: This is a clear invitation to play, characterized by a dog stretching its front legs forward while lowering its head and keeping its rear end up.
 It's a universal sign of playfulness and goodwill among dogs, suggesting the dog is comfortable and looking to engage in friendly interaction.

-1. Tail Wagging: Tail wagging can convey various emotions, from happiness and excitement to nervousness, depending on the wag's speed and motion.
-Generally, a relaxed, wagging tail suggests that a dog is friendly and open to interaction.
-Observing this behavior can be reassuring during the introduction process, indicating that the dog feels comfortable and is likely to welcome the presence of a new canine friend.
+1. Tail Wagging: Tail wagging can convey various emotions, from happiness and excitement to nervousness.
+Watch the wag's speed and motion closely.
+A relaxed and wagging tail generally suggests that a dog is friendly and open to having a positive interaction.
+This is a reassuring behavior for you and your puppy to see during the introduction process.
+It indicates that the dog feels comfortable and is likely to welcome the puppies presence.
+A stiff and flicking tail would be a sign that you should be more concerned with your older dog's intentions.

-2. Sniffing/Interest: Sniffing is a dog's way of exploring their environment and gathering information.
-Showing interest through sniffing indicates curiosity and a willingness to engage with the new puppy.
-This behavior is a positive sign during introductions, as it demonstrates the dog's intent to learn more about the newcomer, laying the groundwork for a potentially smooth and friendly relationship.
+2. Sniffing/Interest: As we have already discussed, sniffing is a dog's way of exploring their environment and gathering information.
+Showing interest through sniffing indicates curiosity and a willingness to engage with your new puppy.
+This behavior is a positive sign during dog introductions.
+It shows your older dog's intention to learn more about the newcomer.

 Step 2 How to Use a Leash to introduce dogs